I’m a minimalist. When it comes to skincare, I truly think that less is more.

 The Bottom Line

-Although they sometimes share the same ingredients, serums and moistruizers have different functions.
-Serums deliver higher concentrations of antioxidants and other goodies into the skin, while moisturizers seal in moisture and repair the skin’s protective barrier.
-Unless your skin is oily or in perfect condition, both are a must.
+Although they sometimes share the same ingredients, serums and moisturizers aren’t the same things.
+Serums target specific skin concerns, moisturizers strengthens your skin’s protective barrier.
+Unless your skin is oily or in perfect condition, you need both in your life.